raohmaru/CFC/docs/RuleScript.md

 ```ini
 action = action statement; ...
 ```
 Multiple Action properties are allowed.
 If there are two or more, a dialog will be shown to choose an action.
-The text of the button for each action is inferred from the action statement or it can be defined with a [label](#label-property) property.
+The text of the button for each action is inferred from the action statement or it can be defined using a [label](#label-property) property.
 ```ini
 label  = "Label for the first action"
 action = action statement; ...